The Riddle of the Sphinx (Inside No. 9): Crossword setting

 Pemberton hoped that "The Riddle of the Sphinx" would work as a mini-tutorial for cryptic crosswords.
 Shearsmith, meanwhile, had never attempted a cryptic crossword before working on the episode, but has subsequently started completing them.
 Nonetheless, Pemberton acknowledged that not everyone enjoys crosswords, hence "I always hated cryptic crosswords.
 Why can't people just say what they mean instead of trying to trick you all the time?" from Shearsmith's Tyler.
 In an interview with Connor, published after "The Riddle of the Sphinx" had aired, Pemberton explored the ways in which writing for Inside No. 9 was like writing for a cryptic crossword; in both cases, misdirection is key and utterly arbitrary choices or happenings can serve as important inspirations.

 In the DVD commentary for the episode, Shearsmith and Pemberton expressed a hope that Pemberton's crossword could be published before the episode's airing, so that viewers would be able to watch the episode having unknowingly already completed the crossword around which it revolves.
 Pemberton's crossword was published in The Guardian on the same day that the episode aired, credited to "Sphinx"; for one critic, this explained and justified the answer MYSTERYGUEST.
 The collaboration between Inside No. 9 and The Guardian drew inspiration from the collaboration between The Simpsons and The New York Times for "Homer and Lisa Exchange Cross Words" in 2008.
 Pemberton dedicated the crossword, which was his first in print, to the late Kenny Ireland.
 The two of them had completed the Guardian crossword daily while filming together for the television comedy Benidorm.
 Allowing a one-off contribution from a non-regular setter was deeply unusual for The Guardian, whose crosswords are normally produced by one of about 25 regular setters.

-Pemberton, again writing as Sphinx, went on to publish a further cryptic crossword in The Guardian in 2018, during the airing of the fourth series of Inside No. 9.
+Pemberton, again writing as Sphinx, went on to publish further cryptic crosswords in The Guardian.
+One appeared in 2018, during the airing of the fourth series of Inside No. 9.
 The puzzle worked independently of any references to Inside No. 9, but included "an extra layer for [Inside No. 9] viewers".
+A crossword written for a brief appearance in the BBC's Dracula was published in 2020, and Pemberton also published a crossword featuring a nina requesting points from Greg Davies as part of his appearance on series 17 of Taskmaster in 2023.
+(This was published months before the episode aired, allowing, in Pemberton's words, "some very clever people" to guess that he was appearing on the programme before it was officially announced.)
+A 2024 puzzle marked the end of Inside No. 9.